isc-projects/bind9/doc/notes/notes-current.rst

 ~~~~~~~~~~~~~~~

 - None.

-- NSEC3 support was added to KASP.
-A new option for ``dnssec-policy``,
-  ``nsec3param``, can be used to set the desired NSEC3 parameters.
-  NSEC3 salt collisions are automatically prevented during resalting.
-  [GL #1620]

 - The default value of ``max-recursion-queries`` was increased from 75
   to 100.
 Since the queries sent towards root and TLD servers are now